rackerlabs/docs-core-infra-user-guide/cloud_ops/limits.rst

 backups and enable a network administrator to expand a load balancing group.
 The roles that make sense for your team are likely to change as your workload grows, your team grows, and you add more services to your configuration.
 You can see suggested role configurations at http://www.rackspace.com/knowledge_center/article/managing-role-based-access-control-rbac.

 Managing expenses by limiting workload
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Enforcing limits on some activities makes it easier to control costs.
 Because you pay for only what you use in the Rackspace managed cloud,
-limits mean you won’t be surprised by a sudden spike in billable
+limits mean you won�'t be surprised by a sudden spike in billable
 activity.
 Limits can also protect you from workloads beyond the capacity
 of your configuration.